RDFLib/rdflib/docs/developers.md

 ## Compatibility

-RDFlib 7.0.0 release and later only support Python 3.8.1 and newer.
+RDFLib 7.0.0 release and later only support Python 3.8.1 and newer.

-RDFlib 6.0.0 release and later only support Python 3.7 and newer.
+RDFLib 6.0.0 release and later only support Python 3.7 and newer.

 RDFLib 5.0.0 maintained compatibility with Python versions 2.7, 3.4, 3.5, 3.6, 3.7.